 The decedent’s spouse, children, financial dependents, and other surviving family members may receive benefits from the claim.

+If your attorney can prove these four elements as more likely to be true than not true using clear and convincing evidence, your family could recover compensation for wrongful death.
 A Stratford wrongful death lawyer will help you gather the necessary evidence to use as grounds for filing the claim, and as proof of liability.

 Generally, the damages available in a wrongful death lawsuit are those incurred by the survivors, which can include: